corvus-dotnet/Corvus.Extensions.Newtonsoft.Json/README.md

 ## Features

 ### IJsonSerializationSettingsProvider
 A DI-friendly JSON serialization settings provider

+### DefaultJsonSerializationSettingsProvider
+A default implementation of the above configured for enum serialization as strings, `camelCase` property names, and that resolves `JsonConverter`s from the container

+### Standard `JsonConverter`s
+Standard converters for

+(Nullable) DateTimeOffset (which converts to/from json of the form `{"dateTimeOffset":"<Roundtrippable string format>", "unixTime": <long of unix milliseconds>}`, and from standard JSON date strings.

+CultureInfo which converts to/from the culture name string e.g. `en-GB`, `fr-FR`

 ### PropertyBag

 A handy serializable property bag which converts to/from strongly typed key value pairs, internally stored in a JSON representation.
+It also includes a standard `JsonConverter` for this.

 ## Licenses